-BACK IN STOCK MID NOV 2016 PLEASE CONTACT US TO PRE ORDER
+BACK IN STOCK MID MAY 2018 CONTACT US FOR PRE ORDER

 Make your own knobs from anything you can imagine!

 Use epoxy glue with this simple and elegant base to create a one of a kind knob.

 In the additional images you can see an example of what type of knob making is possible by seeing one of the pieces made by a small business partner of ours, The Hob Knobery.

 Recently used on a very popular DIY blog, Infarrantly Creative, on a cool set of cabinet knobs made with Legos.